Saturday, January 10, 2026

 2-3 oz.
 Thinly Sliced Prosciutto

 In a skillet over medium high heat, add a drizzle of olive oil.
-Add little bite-sized bundles of prosciutto to cook 1-2 minutes on each side, until crispy.
+Fold up the slices of prosciutto into little bite-sized bundles and add to the pan.
+Cook 1-2 minutes on each side, until crispy.
 Set aside.

 In a food processor, combine the cherry tomatoes, grated parmesan, zest and juice of a sumo citrus, basil, olive oil, pistachios, and crushed red pepper flakes.
-Blend on HIGH until smooth, about 1 minute.
+Blend until smooth, about 1 minute.

 Season with salt and black pepper to taste.

-While the pasta is still warm, toss back in the sumo citrus pesto until very well coated.
-Warm up the pasta over the stovetop if desired.
+While the pasta is still warm, toss with the sumo citrus pesto until very well coated.
+Warm up the pasta over the stovetop if desired and add some of the reserved pasta water if the sauce is too thick.

-Serve warm with freshly grated parmesan and the crispy prosciutto.
+Serve warm with freshly grated parmesan, more basil leaves and the crispy prosciutto.

 No comments: